What is a Spill Kit – Everything You Need to Know

 • Absorbent socks, pads or pillows

-These can range from warehouses where they’re being stored, to laboratories where they’re being used.
+These can range from warehouses where they’re stored to laboratories where they’re being used.
 Places like mechanic’s garages and workshops should have them due to the amounts of diesel or petrol on site.

-They can also be found in healthcare environments where there is a heightened risk of harm, and places like construction sites, commercial kitchens and restaurants.
+They can also be found in healthcare environments where there is a heightened risk of harm, as well as in places like construction sites, commercial kitchens, and restaurants.

-What is the primary use for a Spill Kit in these workplaces?
-To neutralize the threat of harmful substances spreading to other areas.
+The primary use for a spill kit in these workplaces is to neutralise the threat of harmful substances spreading to other areas.

 How to Use a Spill Kit

-All hazardous spills should be handled by personnel who are properly trained to do so, and who have the relevant equipment.
+All hazardous spills should be handled by personnel who are adequately trained to do so and who have the relevant equipment.

 1. Call for medical help if anyone has been injured by the spill.
-Call for the fire brigade if there is a fire or the spill is large
+Call the fire brigade if there is a fire or the spill is large.

 7. Collect absorbents in a bag.
-Label bag as hazardous
+Label the bag as hazardous.

-8. Use extra caution in regards to shards of glass or chemical fumes
+8. Use extra caution in regard to shards of glass or chemical fumes.

-11. Remove PPE and place in the bag.
-Seal with a twist tie
+11. Remove PPE and place it in the bag.
+Seal it with a twist tie.

 For more information regarding emergency response and spill control, you can visit the Health and Safety Executive (HSE) website.